openvalidation/openvalidation/README.md

 For now openVALIDATION is developed and tested for `jdk 1.8.*` only.

 ### Using the CLI
-We will use the rule `your age HAS to be greater than 22` to validate the data `{ age: 21 }`.
+We will use the rule `your age HAS to be greater than 22` to validate data of the form `{ age: 21 }`.
 The rule will be translated into code that validates the data according to our defined rule.
 ```bash
 java -jar openvalidation-cli/target/openvalidation.jar --culture en --language javascript \
      --rule "your age HAS to be greater than 22" --schema "{ age: 21 }" --output age_check.js